Bluecraft-AI/LeadLines-Mark-1/LeadLines GitHub Project Structure.md

 - Authentication is handled through Firebase
 - Data persistence uses Supabase as the primary database
 - External service integrations include Airtable, Instantly.ai, and potentially others
-- The UI follows a consistent design pattern with a right sidebar and top panel visible on all sections
+- The UI follows a consistent design pattern with a left sidebar and top panel visible on all sections
 - Navigation is organized with Dashboard, CSV Upload, and Submissions in the sidebar, and AI Agent in the top panel
+- Scrolling is contained within the main content area for better user experience